310mc/https-310mc.github.io-tl/source/_posts/other/dokisuta.md

 **Summary:**
 * Tall, handsome, and an ennui allure on top; he is an <u>adolescent boy with a natural charm</u>
-* Holding an unsurpassable love towards it, as well as being his emotional stabilizer; he is a <u>Mascot character-lover</u>
+* Holding an unsurpassable love towards it, as well as being his emotional stabilizer; he is a <u>Yuruchara-lover</u>
 * His feelings ever so changing, his heart ever so growing; he has the <u>Biggest potential to grow</u>

 ## Shinobu's Charm Points